 - Your relationships have suffered as a result of your persistent angry behavior.

-Individuals who suffer from anger issues often struggle, as well, with depression, anxiety, substance abuse and impulse control disorders.
+Individuals who suffer from anger issues often struggle, as well, with depression, anxiety and impulse control disorders.

 Treatment and Counseling for Anger Management